1-Uryson width and covers: spaces with virtually cyclic fundamental groups

 \begin{remark} Our initial strategy for addressing Question~\ref{main} was to consider the following weaker formulation. \begin{question} Does there exist a function $f:[0,\infty)\to [0,\infty)$ such that for any compact Riemannian polyhedron $X$, we have

-\end{question} The proof of Theorem~\ref{introthm:betti} exploits the fact that \emph{most} loops in $X$ are homotopically trivial when $\pi_1(X)$ is virtually cyclic and hence lift to loops in $\widetilde{X}$.
-However, when $\pi_1(X)$ is large, homotopically trivial loops are much harder to find.
-As a result, our method fails to apply in such cases.
+\end{question} The proof of Theorem~\ref{introthm:betti} exploits the fact that many loops in $X$ are homotopically trivial when $\pi_1(X)$ is virtually cylic and hence lift to loops in $\widetilde{X}$.
+However, our method fails to apply when homotopically trivial loops are much harder to find in $\pi_1(X)$.
 For instance, the answer to Question~\ref{pmain} remains unknown when the fundamental group is the free group on two generators. \begin{question} Does there exist a constant $c>0$ such that for any compact Riemannian polyhedron $X$ where $\pi_1(X)$ is the free group on $2$-generators, we have $\UW_1(X)\leq c\cdot\UW_1(\widetilde{X})?$ \end{question}

 \end{remark}